Medieval jewelry: Precious metals

-Stones
+Gemstones

-Nearly all gemstones had to be imported from outside Europe, though Insular jewellery used native stones.
+Nearly all gemstones had to be imported from outside Europe, though Insular jewelry used native stones.
 Amber, jet, freshwater pearls and coral could be found within Europe.
 The modern facet-cut style of gemcutting was only developed at the end of the period, and before that stones were all cut and polished in variations of what is now called a cabouchon cut, with rounded contours.
 Diamonds are relatively unexciting, and very difficult to create, in cabouchon style, and other stones such as ruby and emerald were the most highly prized, but a wide range of stones were used, with modern distinctions between precious and semi-precious stones largely ignored, and clear rock crystal, sometimes engraved, popular.
 Large stones were greatly valued, and many rulers and great nobles amassed collections, which were often frequently reset.
-Lapidaries or books listing different gems, were an extremely popular type of work in the Middle Ages, and listed the many medical and quasi-magical powers attributed to gems, as well as their religious symbolism and sometimes their astrological significance.
-Sapphires, for example, were attributed with certain magical properties that were used to detect fraud, cure snakebites, and expel witchcraft.

-Ancient engraved gems were often reused among stones, which in early medieval jewelled objects were often set profusely, spaced out across surfaces, mixed with ornaments in gold.
+Ancient engraved gems were often reused among stones, which in early medieval jeweled objects were often set profusely, spaced out across surfaces, mixed with ornaments in gold.
 Medieval gem engraving only recaptured the full skills of classical gem engravers at the end of the period, but simpler inscriptions and motifs were sometimes added earlier.
 Pearls gathered in the wild from the Holarctic freshwater pearl mussel were much used, with Scotland a major source; this species is now endangered in most areas.